How to Teach a 3-Year-Old to Play Guitar: A Complete Parent's Guide

 The Power of Early Musical Education

+Recent studies from leading music education researchers show that children who begin musical training before age four develop enhanced cognitive abilities that last throughout their lives.
 Dr. Sarah Johnson, a Pediatric Neurologist at Boston Children's Hospital, explains: "The neural pathways formed during early musical education create a foundation for enhanced learning across all subjects."

 Check out this Ted Talk by Sarah